Horse cloned at Timber Creek Canyon Veterinary Hospital may help save his species

-Thought to be the last truly wild horse breed, Prezwalski’s horses are currently, endangered when they were nearly extinct in the early 1900’s.
+Thought to be the last truly wild horse breed, Przewalski’s horses are currently, endangered when they were nearly extinct in the early 1900s.

-“I’ve done this a long time,” Dr. Veneklasen says, “I’ve been around lots and lots of horses.
+“I’ve done this a long time,” Dr. Veneklasen said, “I’ve been around lots and lots of horses.
 I’ve never been around anything like this.”

 Kurt’s genetic material comes from an entirely different source than the 12 horses which saved the breed from extinction.